jorants/sesam/README.md

 # Sesam
-Very simple xdg-open replacement in python. xdg-open sucks without a full desktop environment, plus, things should be simple.
+Very simple xdg-open replacement in python. xdg-open sucks without a full desktop environment, plus, things should be simpler to configure.
+Sesam allows you to use wildcards in your config to easily catch media types and URLS.
+It also ignores the desktop files and uses commands instead, although it is possible to fall back on xdg-open and use the desktop files in this way.

 ## Install
 Just add the `xdg-open` file in this repo to your path (before the real xdg-open) and make sure it is executable.
+You will need python3 with `python-magic` installed (`pip3 install python-magic`)

 ## Config